benhou-noaa/CIB-detection-ai/README.md

 7. You should get an output that indicates that there are at least 1 GPUs available to you If this works, that means we've (likely) had success with installing the requisite dependencies needed to run the scripts.

+# License
+A portion of the code in use is derived from Microsoft's belugasounds project; our modifications were centered around operationalization of the process.
+We refer to you to their repository https://github.com/microsoft/belugasounds.
+For more details, refer to our license file.